Backpack Safety

 Be sure to choose a backpack that you fits your needs and is proportional to your weight and height.
 The backpack should be lightweight, so that it does not add too much to your load.

 Select a backpack with wide padded straps that fit comfortably over the shoulders.
 Always use both straps!
-The shoulder straps should fit snugly on your back, and the bottom of the pack should rest at the curve of your lower back, but not rest more than 4 inches below your waistline.
-Adjust the straps as necessary so that the pack fits snugly on your back.
+The shoulder straps should fit snugly on yur back.
+The bottom of the pack should rest at the curve of your lower back, but no more than 4 inches below your waistline.
+Adjust the straps so that the pack fits snugly on your back.
 If the straps are too loose, it can pull you backwards and strain your muscles.
-Choose a backpack with a padded strap to help increase comfort for the person wearing it.
+Choose a backpack with a padded strap to help increase comfort.

-If available, use the weight belt or chest clip on the backpack to help distribute the weight more evenly to help reduce muscle strain.
+The weight belt or chest clip on a backpack can help distribute the weight.

 Load the heaviest items in the back of the backpack close to your back.
-Use the compartments to help distribute the weight of the contents more evenly throughout your backpack.
+Use the backpack's pockets to distribute the weight of things more evenly throughout the backpack.

 If you need to lean forward to support the backpack's weight, it is too heavy.
-Reduce the load by carrying only necessary items and repack the backpack to distribute the load.
+Reduce the load by carrying only items that you need to have.
 Try hand carrying a book, lunch box, or other item to help lighten the load that you are carrying on your back.